b33pbop/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   - e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* On the other hand, other commands that take in parameters will throw an error if extra parameters / preamble is given.
+  - e.g. if the command specifies `delete abc 1`, an error will be thrown.

 * Commands are case-insensitive.<br>
   - e.g. `list` is equivalent to `LIST`,`lISt`,`lIsT`, etc...